-Focus on Wake Forest is the Town's award winning public affairs television program featuring Town of Wake Forest programs, services and special events.
-The program airs monthly on Community Channel 10.
-To view the programming schedule to find out when the next Focus on Wake Forest will air, click here.
+Wake Forest In Focus is one of the town's public affairs television programs featuring Town of Wake Forest programs, services and special events.
+The program airs throughout the day on Wake Forest TV 10.

-Hundreds of special events are held in Wake Forest throughout the year ranging from from popular annual events, such as Art After Hours, Six Sundays in Spring, the Annual 4th of July Celebration, Autum Arts Festival, and the Christmas Parade to lesser known happenings, such as blood drives, church festivals and cantatas, and conferences.
+Hundreds of special events are held in Wake Forest throughout the year ranging from from popular annual events, such as Art After Hours, Six Sundays in Spring, the Annual 4th of July Celebration and the Christmas Parade to lesser known happenings, such as blood drives, church festivals and cantatas, and conferences.
 The Communications Department assembles information about these community events and produces the Community Calendar.

 If you would like to submit information about your organization's special event for inclusion on the Community Calendar, send your submission to Bill Crabtree at least one month prior to the event.
 Be sure to include the event name, date, time and location, as well as any additional relevant information.

 Since 2009 the Town of Wake Forest has partnered with the Wake Forest Rotary Club to sponsor the annual State of the Town Address and Dinner on the third Monday in February.
 The occasion offers Wake Forest citizens the opportunity to reflect on the town's list of accomplishments during the previous year and learn about its goals in the coming months.